 Bicycling and Walking in Virginia

-The state Bicycle and Pedestrian Planner provides training and education and serves as a liaison to other agencies, organizations, advocacy groups, and the general public.
+The Statewide Bicycle and Pedestrian Planner, who is part of VDOT’s Transportation & Mobility Planning Division, oversees and coordinates intradepartmental efforts to shape bicycle and walking policies and practices and to ensure statewide consistency.
+The Statewide Bicycle and Pedestrian Planner also provides training and education and serves as liaison to other state agencies, organizations, advocacy groups, and the general public.

 - District Bicycle and Pedestrian Coordinators

 - Bicycle and Pedestrian Advisory Committee

 VDOT's Bicycle and Pedestrian Program partners with other state agencies in the areas of multimodal planning, recreational trail planning, and bicycle and pedestrian safety.
 Program staff also assists with bicycle and pedestrian-related studies

 VDOT and the Department of Rail and Public Transportation work together to support the development of multimodal networks by providing funding and technical assistance to projects that increase non-motorized access to public transportation.
 DRPT’s Multimodal System Design Guidelines illustrate a variety of multimodal street typologies that can be used as a comprehensive resource for planning multimodal corridors, places, and regions.

 VDOT and the Department of Conservation and Recreation work together to encourage non-motorized access to recreational areas as part of park master planning and the use of non-traditional transportation corridors, such as trails and greenways, in our transportation mix.
 Greenways provide communities with places to exercise and use alternative transportation modes safely.

 VDOT works with the Department of Motor Vehicles to support bicycle and pedestrian safety education programs.
 These programs help educators, civic groups and parents teach children about traffic rules and safe riding as well as help children gain bicycle handling skills.